 Make group work visual: Whether you’re working with your colleagues or helping students work on a group project, Pinterest can be a great place to collaborate.
 Share images for presentations or links to papers, resources, and research.

-Have students photo journal on Pinterest: There are numerous ways students can use Pinterest to journal.
+Have students photo journal on Pinterest: There are numerous ways students can use Pinterest to the journal.
 How about a series of photos captioned in a foreign language?
 Or documenting a trip they took?
 The possibilities are endless.

 For more wonderful ideas to the endless possibilities of using Pinterest in the classroom peruse this Pinterest Cheat Sheet for Educators, by Kimberly Tyson.
 It’s great fun and the potential for learning is far and wide.
 So, check out our Pinterest Boards and get inspired!
 Happy Pinning…